mdb/wordle/README.md

 ## Improvement ideas

 * https://raw.githubusercontent.com/dwyl/english-words/master/words_alpha.txt returns some tricky and uncommon words; is there a better data source from which to retrieve words?
 * Could https://github.com/rivo/tview enable some UI improvements?
+Or is that overkill?
 * It'd be nice to be able to `brew install wordle`
+* Would it be cool to provide an option to output the final grid as an image, such that it could be shared?